Kiss You All Over: No Mercy version

-German Eurodance trio No Mercy's 1997 remixed version by Johnny Vicious and Darrin "Spike" Friedman reached number-one on the Billboard Hot Dance Club Play chart.
+German Eurodance trio No Mercy's 1997 remixed version by Johnny Vicious and Darrin "Spike" Friedman reached number-one on the US Billboard Dance Club Play chart.
 It also reached number 16 on the UK Singles Chart and number 47 in Australia.
+The accompanying music video was directed by DoRo Productions.

 Critical reception

-Larry Flick from Billboard wrote that "there's no denying that No Mercy's eponymous album is several notches above standard dance/pop fare—as evidenced by this Latin-spiced rendition of Exile's '70s-era hit."
+Larry Flick from Billboard magazine wrote that "there's no denying that No Mercy's eponymous album is several notches above standard dance/pop fare—as evidenced by this Latin-spiced rendition of Exile's '70s-era hit."
 He noted that "the song's hook thrives within FMP's arrangement of swirling house beats and flamenco guitars."
 He also added "factor in the act's sweet harmonies".
-The magazine's Paul Verna viewed it as an "giddy rendition".
-Diana Valois from The Morning Call picked "Kiss You All Over" as the "second best cut" of the album, describing it as "a full-blown flamenco exotica cover".
+Another Billboard editor, Paul Verna, named it an "giddy rendition".
+Diana Valois from The Morning Call named "Kiss You All Over" the "second best cut" of the album, describing it as "a full-blown flamenco exotica cover".
 Pan-European magazine Music & Media constated that "this highly successful trio has given this song a poppy-flamenco treatment that is likely to mean it will chart all over the place once again, something that proves that good songs last a long while."
-A reviewer from Music Week rated the song four out of five, concluding, "A third huge hit for the boys."
+A reviewer from Music Week gave the song a score of four out of five, concluding, "A third huge hit for the boys."